copyright & owning your datafiled under: legal | reference

 ※ Copyright under the laws of England and Wales: Copyright Designs and Patents Act 1988 ↗

-If you worked with a web team to get your site design and developed, copyright of the design, underlying functions and other custom setups should be agreed before project work begins.
+If you worked with a web team to get your site designed and developed, copyright of the design, underlying functions and other custom setups should be agreed by involved parties before project work begins.
 It is typical for the design’s copyright to be handed to you (usually with some rights reserved) and the code and setup to be licensed to you for use on your website alone.

 own your own data